Skip to Content

 White picture frame hanging from a tree with a planted bird cage inside it.

-Use wire to suspend a white picture frame larger than the size of your bird cage to a tree in your garden.
+Use a wire to suspend a white picture frame larger than the size of your bird cage to a tree in your garden.

 More wires hold the bird cage filled with plants in the center of the frame.
 Very artistic!